 It features more than 2,500 channel combinations that enable you to have relative privacy in your conversations.
 You can use the swivel to position the walkie talkie in numerous ways.

 The build of the DEWALT DXFRS800 is super-premium with plenty of top-quality features.
 It is a well-built and very durable walkie talkie for skiing.
-It is dust-proof and most importantly waterproof, enabling you to use it in extreme wintery conditions without the risk of damaging the device.
+This model is also dust-proof and most importantly waterproof, enabling you to use it in extreme wintery conditions without the risk of damaging the device.

 It has a rugged and robust design and will withstand up to 2-meter falls.
 The shock resistance of the DEWALT DXFRS800 is incredible.
 The device also features a hands-free mode that enable you to communicate with it easily.